• Skip to primary navigation

 Author: Helen

-Super soft, juicy and oh so tasty Italian meatballs in less than 40 minutes with just 10 core ingredients.
+Super soft and juicy traditional homeamde Italian meatballs in less than 40 minutes with just 10 core ingredients.
 Made with milk-soaked sandwich bread to get them nice and tender, generously seasoned and bursting with flavor.

 Print Recipe Pin Recipe